-Back in 2014, LinkedIn set out to better understand career paths people take throughout their lives and the changes that spur them.
+In 2022, LinkedIn set out to better understand career paths people take throughout their lives and the changes that spur them.
 They data-mined millions of LinkedIn profiles to uncover developing trends you might find interesting, especially if involved in sales.

 While new trends have come and gone since many of these findings still remain relevant to this day.

 While sales had one of the highest numbers of people transitioning out of it, according to the survey, sales also had the highest number of people transitioning in.
 This was attributed to the high number of sales positions available since most companies have traditionally relied upon some level of sales or business development for growth.

 Sales Development Representatives ranked number three on LinkedIn’s list of the Top Emerging Jobs of 2022, for example.
 Although an entry-level role, it’s still incredibly popular among recent graduates to seek out positions as a sales associate or account manager in order to gain experience in the professional world and build valuable skills.

 If you don’t feel like staying on the sales merry-go-around (prospecting, qualifying, closing, repeat), then there are plenty of alternatives worth considering.

 Some people are born salespeople, or they grow into it — learning to love the chase, master their productivity, and close more deals in the process.

 Others are less enthused by the process.
 It’s a constant grind of relationship-building and deal-making.
 And if you want to switch gears, it can be difficult to set out on a different path, since many companies don’t offer the same growth opportunities found in other roles.

 What the LinkedIn study found is that when salespeople did transition out, they tended to fall in line with one of these six career paths: